 Another survey sponsored by Kellogg’s studied 500 American women age 45 and older who just returned from vacation.
 We’re not sure where the men were in the study.
 While the results indicated that more fiber and Kellogg’s products could help, we thought the results were interesting:

 - 71 percent of women 45 and older said they have felt tired, bloated, or heavy post-vacation;

 - 56 percent agreed they don’t always feel rejuvenated after the break; and

 - 46 percent said being on, or returning from vacation makes them feel sluggish.

-While we don’t have any scientific data to include, following are four common sense suggestions on how to recover from your Hawaii vacation and continue to incorporate that island state of mind.
+While we don’t have any scientific data to include, the following are four common-sense suggestions on how to recover from your Hawaii vacation and continue to incorporate that island state of mind.

 1. Be rested before the trip to Hawaii.

 If you’re tired before and during the vacation, you’ll probably feel worse when you return home.
 Give yourself the day off from work before traveling to Hawaii.
 Be packed ahead of time so the last day is not as stressful.
 Chances are this will make your vacation more relaxed and help you feel refreshed at the end.